daveredfern/daveredfern/content/roadmap.md

 ## Completed tasks

-The most recently completed tasks are at the top.
-The Git repository is publicly available but often contains lots of commits and quick fixes.
-The following is a list of key changes with my reasoning behind them.
+The [Git repository is publicly available](https://github.com/daveredfern/daveredfern) but often contains lots of commits and quick fixes.
+That makes it difficult to follow the progression of the website and the reasoning behind key decisions.

+The following is a list of major changes.
+The most recently changes are at the top.

 ### 2020-06-27